 Physical Medium

-The cable used for transmitting the signal from the Command Station signal generator to the Power Stations shall be a single pair of wires and may utilize any wire method from twisted pair to coaxial cable.
+The cable used for transmitting the signal from the Command Station signal generator to the Power Stations shall be a single pair of wires and may utilize any wiring method from twisted pair to coaxial cable.
 The minimum wire size shall be 26 gauge.
-While there may be no particular length limitations at the data rates involved, practical consideration suggests that no Power Station or Power Station Interface Repeater should be greater than 1000 ft (300 meters) in distance from the Command Station signal generator, or Power Station Interface Repeater output used to drive the Power Station Interface.

 Additionally, the Driver/Receiver interface option shall carry a reference ground signal.

-To reduce possible RF interference, it is advisable to use twisted pair conductors or a cable that keeps the wires totally parallel as the bus.
-In the unlikely event that this is insufficient to eliminate the interference, then shielded twisted pair may be used.
-Heavier wire, shielded wire, or coaxial cable may be used if there is a need for longer run lengths, or a desire for better RF shielding.
 The Power Station Interface shall not require special termination.

 Topology

 Only one Command Station signal generator output or Power Station Interface Repeater output may be connected to a Power Station Interface.
-Inputs of many Power Stations may be connected in parallel connection to the two wires of the bus.
+Inputs of many Power Stations may be connected in parallel connection to the two wires of the Power Station Interface.
 It is acceptable to use tree, star, and daisy chain connections.
-However, it is not allowed to connect any part of this bus in a loop.
-The bus, or branches, must not create a loop to themselves or to another branch.
+However, it is not allowed to connect any part of the Power Station Interface in a loop.
+The Power Station Interface branches, shall not create a loop to themselves or to another branch.

 Labeling